Happy Favorite FoodieBook Friday! This recipe for Coffee Glazed Banana Scones was inspired by Ilona Andrews Innkeeper Series.

 Banana Scones with Espresso Glaze

-- 1 ¼ cups white whole wheat flour You can use all white or all white wheat in this recipe.
+- 1 ¼ cups white whole wheat flour You can use all AP or all white whole wheat

 - ½ tsp salt

 - ½ cup banana Greek yogurt Or plain Greek yogurt. or 1 single serving sized cup

 - 2 tsp vanilla extract

 - 2 bananas Large or three small, ripe lightly smashed

 - 1 stick butter Very cold or frozen, cut into small pieces, grated or sliced very thinly.

 - ½ cup dehydrated banana chips * Use a food chopper to crush them into bits.
 Sweetened or unsweetened.
 They add a bit more natural banana flavor.